MrBartusek/MeteoalarmCard/README.md

 - [xlcnd/meteoalarmeu](https://github.com/xlcnd/meteoalarmeu) - RRS Feed alternative for countries that does not use ATOM anymore [_Read more_](https://github.com/xlcnd/meteoalarmeu/issues/1).
 - [_New integration?_](https://github.com/MrBartusek/MeteoalarmCard/issues/new/choose)

-To use one of these custom integration just add "sourceType" key into your card configuration and choose one of these type.
+Currently the card will try to auto detect the "sourceType" of your entity but in case this doesn't work or you want to manually override this value just add "sourceType" key into your card configuration and choose one of these type.
-Also use the right entity for each entity.
+In case of problem check you use the right entity for each integration.

 ---